 The CPU and DMA channel may simultaneously read or read/write to any DPSRAM or DMA-ready peripheral data register.
 The only constraint is that the CPU and DMA channel should not simultaneously write to the same address.
 Under normal circumstances, this situation should never arise.
-However, if for some reason it does, then it will be detected and the CPU write will also be allowed to take priority, though that is mainly to provide predictable behavior and is otherwise of little practical consequence.
+However, if for some reason it does, then it will be detected and flagged, and a DMA Fault trap will be initiated.
+The CPU write will also be allowed to take priority, though that is mainly to provide predictable behavior and is otherwise of little practical consequence.

 It is also permissible for the DMA channel to write to a location during the same bus cycle that the CPU is reading it, and vice versa.
 However, it should be noted that the resultant reads are of the old data, not the data written during that bus cycle.
-Also note that this situation is considered as a normal operation and does not result in any special action being taken.
+Also note that this situation is considered normal operation and does not result in any special action being taken.

-In the event of a simultaneous write to the same peripheral address by the CPU and DMA channel, the PWCOLx bit is set in the DMA Peripheral Write Collision Status register (DMAPWC).
-All collision status flags are logically read together to generate a common DMAC Fault trap.
-The PWCOLx flags are automatically cleared when the user application clears the DMAC Error Status bit (DMACERR) in the Interrupt Controller register (INTCON1).
+In the event of a simultaneous write to the same DPSRAM address by the CPU and DMA channel, the XWCOLx bit is set in the DMA Controller Status 0 (DMACS0) register.
+In the event of a simultaneous write to the same peripheral address by the CPU and DMA channel, the PWCOLx bit is set in the DMA Controller Status 0 (DMACS0) register.
+All collision status flags are logically ORed together to generate a common DMAC Fault trap.
+The XWCOLx and PWCOLx flags are automatically cleared when the user application clears the DMAC Error Status bit (DMACERR) in the Interrupt Controller (INTCON1) register.

-Subsequent DMA requests to a channel that has a write collision error are ignored while PWCOLx remains set.
+Subsequent DMA requests to a channel that has a write collision error are ignored while the XWCOLx or PWCOLx remain set.